pgailinas/videoqa-representation-comparison/docs/index.md

 This project contributes a reproducible framework for comparing pretrained and learned video representations using a reproducible notebook-driven workflow that separates representation learning, representation preparation, and downstream VideoQA evaluation.

-The experimental framework enables direct comparison by holding the shared `clip_text` representations, Fusion MLP classifier, prediction methodology, and evaluation procedures constant while varying only the video representation.
+The experimental framework enables direct comparison by holding the shared `clip_text` question-answer representations, evaluation methodology, and candidate-generation workflow constant while varying the video representation source and, when desired, the representation-based prediction method.
 This controlled design supports reproducible comparison between pretrained and self-supervised video representations for downstream multiple-choice VideoQA.

 The resulting notebook workflow provides a modular and reproducible research platform that separates shared representation generation, experiment-specific autoencoder representation learning, downstream VideoQA evaluation, and comparative performance analysis.